 When I look for seafood in France, I mostly focus on natural oysters and on fish from coastal fishing.
 It is important for me to respect seasonality & natural reproductive cycles of fish, as well as to support small-scale fishermen.

-What would be your tip for restaurants to serve oysters?
+What would be your tip for restaurants to serve oysters to their customers?

-Sourcing good & fresh oysters would be my main advice, obviously.
-As for serving oysters: I like eating them raw, so I would suggest to anyone to add no lemon and concentrate on the natural taste of the product at first.
+I like eating them raw, so I would suggest to anyone to add no lemon and concentrate on the natural taste of the product (when trying the first oyster, at least).
+And to focus on that flavor, try to narrate it a bit.

 What is the difference between natural and wild oysters?

-So, I visited many natural oysters productions, and their farming practices consist of selecting baby oysters and growing them seasonally, from September to May-June.
-Natural oysters are easier to find in France because the general demand of oysters is so high that it is almost impossible to find wild oysters (“wild”, meaning grown without human intervention).
+I visited many natural oysters productions, and their farming practices basically consist of selecting baby oysters to then growing them seasonally.
+Natural oysters are easier to find in France because the demand of oysters is so high that it is almost impossible to find wild oysters (“wild” as grown without human intervention).

 Another very common alternative in France is triploid oysters: they are a modified type, available all-year-round.